 - New York State law gives tenants the right to withhold rent to get needed repairs in their rental homes.
-Blacklisting by TSBs takes away a tenant's right to withhold rent. - Blacklisting prevents many qualified tenants from obtaining homes in competitive rental markets like New York City. - Blacklisting deprives tenants of the ability to use the Housing Court to enforce their rights in a variety of contexts: sublet cases, dog cases, primary residence cases, and owner's use cases.
+Blacklisting by TSBs takes away a tenant's right to withhold rent. - Blacklisting prevents many qualified tenants from obtaining homes in competitive rental markets like New York City.

+- Blacklisting deprives tenants of the ability to use Housing Court to enforce their rights in a variety of contexts: sublet cases, dog cases, primary residence cases, and owner's use cases. - The effects of tenant blacklisting are widespread and national in scope.
+Landlords outside New York City also use tenant screening reports.